-Sailing close hauled under a press of canvas, in a latitude just one degree north of the band of the Roaring Forties, the bow of the 3-masted Bark sliced through the waves making a very commendable nine-and-a-half knots.
+Sailing close hauled under a press of canvas, in a latitude just one degree north of the band of the Roaring Forties, the bow of the 3-masted bark sliced through the waves making a very commendable nine-and-a-half knots.
 Apart from the chill factor, the winter cold fronts were not unkind and the voyage was uneventful.
 Only two weeks later, however, as Europa headed north towards Sydney, the 303 ton ship was hit by a sudden 55-knot squall (reported as Force 10) and lost its mizzen topmast.

 Muir was not on board to witness this, but remembers an Atlantic crossing a few years earlier aboard the 2,200-ton modern passenger barquentine, Star Clipper.

 The endless ocean, in all its guises, is a formidable element of nature and is regarded by some authors as the primary player within a work of nautical fiction.
 And it was their stories set against the ever-changing backdrop of sea that made the novels of Patrick O’Brian and C.S.
-Forester so evocative and appealing, and carried their readers on the crest of each new adventure to the far side of the world.
+Forester so evocative, timeless and appealing, and has carried their readers on the crest of each new adventure to the far side of the world.